Our wonderful walks are open April-October, please pop into reception to pick up a map.

 Visit a Victorian folly, the highest point on The Lizard, an Iron Age Hill Fort, a river formed by the Ice Age and an 18th century garden.
 The Woodland walk is open from 11am to 5pm during the season.

 You will find the Manor of Trelowarren in the 11th century Domesday Book, but it was farmed, forested and hunted over long before that.

 The walk is open year-round to timesharers and self-caterers staying with us, and to the visiting public between 1st April and 30th September.
 A leaflet is available from the Reception Office, next to the swimming pool, setting out the options.
-The main walk is about four miles (6.5km) long, but there are also shorter, circular walks of one and two miles (1.6 - 3.2km) and an "extension" to Tremayne Quay, on the Helford, which is 2.5 miles (4km) each way.
-A new walk is being planned around the newly planted Minotaur Wood ( in commemoration of the bi-centenary of the Battle of Trafalgar)
+The main walk is about four miles (6.5km) long, but there is a shorter, circular walk of one mile (1.6 km) and an “extension” to Tremayne Quay, on the Helford, which is 2.5 miles (4km) each way.

 The Turret.
 A clever Victorian reworking of old stones to resemble part of a medieval fortification.

 The Mount.
 Built with earth cleared to build a drive, again in the 19th century.
 The highest point on the peninsula.